sevonj/FrankMD/README.md

 ### Build

 ### Continuous Integration
-Pull requests are gatekept by [this workflow.](https://github.com/sevonj/frankmd/blob/master/.github/workflows/ci.yml) It will check if the code
+Pull requests are gatekept by [this workflow.](https://github.com/sevonj/frankmd/blob/master/.github/workflows/ci.yml) It will check if
-- passes tests (run `pytest` at project root)
+- The code passes tests (run `pytest` at project root)
-- has linter warnings (run `pylint frankmd`)
+- Linter has complaints (run `ruff check` at project root)
-- is formatted (run `black frankmd`)
+- Is formatted (run `black frankmd`)

 ### Dev FAQ:
 #### Pylint no member but code works